MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-exclusions-microsoft-defender-antivirus.md

    - **Excluded Extensions** are exclusions that you define by file type extension.
 These extensions apply to any file name that has the defined extension without the file path or folder.
 Separate each file type in the list with a `|` character.
 For example, `lib|obj`.
 See [ExcludedExtensions](/windows/client-management/mdm/policy-csp-defender#excludedextensions).
    - **Excluded Paths** are exclusions that you define by their location (path).
 These types of exclusions are also known as file and folder exclusions.
 Separate each path in the list with a `|` character.
 For example, `C:\Example|C:\Example1`.
 See [ExcludedPaths](/windows/client-management/mdm/policy-csp-defender#excludedpaths).
    - **Excluded Processes** are exclusions for files that are opened by certain processes.
 Separate each file type in the list with a `|` character.
 For example, `C:\Example. exe|C:\Example1.exe`.
-These exclusions are not for the actual processes.
+These exclusions aren't for the actual processes.
 To exclude processes, you can use file and folder exclusions.
 See [ExcludedProcesses](/windows/client-management/mdm/policy-csp-defender#excludedprocesses).

    > [!CAUTION]
    > Use Microsoft Defender Antivirus extensions sparingly.
 Make sure to review the information in [Manage exclusions for Microsoft Defender for Endpoint and Microsoft Defender Antivirus](defender-endpoint-antivirus-exclusions.md).